BlockchainCommons/SmartCustodyBook/manuscript/03-adversaries.md

 ***Abstract Case Study: Listening In.*** Mallory rents a suite next to a Bitcoin bank.
 He then sets up listening devices to engage in an EMI side channel attack, extracting crucial information from electromagnetic leaks.

 ***Abstract Case Study: An Evil Maid Attacking.*** Bob leaves his computer in his hotel room, and Mallory, now masquerading as a maid, sneaks in and installs a keylogger, possibly after booting from a corrupted USB stick.
-When Bob .ater types in his encryption keys, they’ll be sucked up by the keylogger and available to Mallory.
+When Bob later types in his encryption keys, they’ll be sucked up by the keylogger and available to Mallory.

 {pagebreak}